-If you’ve not travelled long distance by bike solo before and are somewhat nervous of the proposition, but do what to overcome this fear and explore, then read on.
-This article will hopefully give you some tips to beat those fears and plan for a trouble free motorcycle tour.
+If you’ve not travelled long distances by bike solo before and are somewhat nervous about the proposition, but do what to overcome this fear and explore, then read on.
+This article will hopefully give you some solo motorcycle tour tips to beat those fears and plan for a trouble-free motorcycle adventure.

 Planning and Preparation

 Thorough trip planning and preparation beforehand is a great way to both alleviate worries of potential pitfalls and ensure things run smoothly in practice.
 “Fail to prepare, prepare to fail” as the old adage goes.

 Spend time on Google Maps and plan a route beforehand, whether it’s for your sat-nav, phone, paper maps or directions taped to your tank.
 Work out where you want to go, which towns you want to pass through, and note some potential pitstops for lunch, breaks and fuel.
 For your first trip keep miles and hours of riding per day lowish, say 150-200 miles / ~5hrs.
 Check sunset times and plan your route to finish at least an hour or so before.
 Riding unfamiliar routes in the dark can raise anxiety.

 The more you familiarise yourself with a route before you go, the more at ease you’ll be with the route when riding it.

 Do also check for any road closures before setting off, planned or otherwise – traffic incidents, flood, snow, etc. Unanticipated long diversions can impact your timing and refuelling plans, adding stress you don’t want.

 When it comes to accommodation, it’s best to also plan ahead and book each night beforehand.
 Trying to find somewhere with free rooms late in the day is a recipe for stress and will undoubtedly cost you top dollar.
 Knowing you have a warm shower and bed waiting for you at the end of a long ride definitely puts one mind at rest.

 Stuff to Pack